Team and Board of Directors

 Danielle Knueppel

-Danielle Knueppel supports CNFA’s efforts to address climate change and environmental challenges through the organization’s programmatic activities and operations.
-In her role as CNFA’s associate technical director, Climate and Environment, she collaborates across the organization’s business development, programmatic, and corporate efforts related to climate and environmental sustainability.
+Danielle Knueppel, Associate Technical Director, supports CNFA’s efforts to drive agribusiness development and strengthen the agriculture sector through the organization’s programmatic activities and operations.
+As CNFA’s Associate Technical Director, she collaborates across the organization’s business development, programmatic, and corporate initiatives to promote sustainable agricultural growth and enhance food security.

-Knueppel has over 15 years of experience managing programs, research, and partnerships in support of regenerative and climate-smart agriculture systems and producer livelihoods.
-She has led and contributed to projects in various parts of the world, encompassing a wide range of topics, including climate change adaptation and mitigation, supply chain development, protection of natural resources, farmer profitability, and food security.
+Knueppel has over 15 years of experience managing programs, research, and partnerships in support of regenerative agriculture systems and producer livelihoods.
+She has led and contributed to projects in various parts of the world, encompassing a wide range of topics, including supply chain development, protection of natural resources, farmer profitability, and food security.
 She is motivated by harnessing the power of markets and trade to find solutions that restore natural ecosystems and improve the livelihoods of rural and agricultural communities.